-The last half of 2017 and first half of 2018 has been another busy year for the District.
-We have made great strides with numerous programs and projects that we've been analyzing and planning for in recent years.
-There have been several significant accomplishments made this past year (as outlined below), yet we remain diligent and committed to continuously refining the services we provide to balance the needs of developers and our existing customers.
+The last half of 2018 and first half of 2019 has been another busy year for the District.
+We have made great strides putting numerous programs and projects into action after several years of analysis and planning.
+There have been several significant accomplishments made this past year, yet we remain diligent and committed to continuously refining the services we provide to balance the needs of developers and our existing customers.